robertjvardy/School_Projects/README.md

 # School_Projects
-a collection of applications build for school projects at McMaster University
+The following repository is a collection of applications built for school projects at McMaster University.